wordsmith-ai/hello-wordsmith/README.md

 1. `python3 -m venv hello-wordsmith` // Initialize the venv virtual environment folder
 2. `cd hello-wordsmith`
 3. `source ./bin/activate` // Launch the virtual environment
-4. `pip install git+https://github.com/wordsmith-ai/hello-wordsmith -q` // Install the hello-wordsmith package, supressing output with the -q flag.
+4. `pip install git+https://github.com/wordsmith-ai/hello-wordsmith -q` // Install the hello-wordsmith package, suppressing output with the -q flag.
 Remove this flag to see install progress
 5. `export OPENAI_API_KEY="sk-..."` // Export your OpenAI key
-6. `hello-wordsmith -q 'What is article III about?'` // Send a songle question, and wait for the answer to arrive using the RAG
+6. `hello-wordsmith -q 'What is article III about?'` // Send a single question, and wait for the answer to arrive using the RAG
 7. `hello-wordsmith` // Start the interactive assistant to ask questions and answers:

 <img width="509" alt="example" src="https://github.com/wordsmith-ai/hello-wordsmith/assets/1094502/beb3df38-734f-49b0-9d46-5d6386779e71">